radiantearth/stac-spec/api-spec/api-spec.md

 If the `/stac/search` endpoint is implemented, it is **required** to add a link with the `rel` type set to `search` to the `links` array in `GET /stac` that refers to the search endpoint in the `href` property.

-Catalog extension to describe capabilities:

-GET/POST Parameters
-POST JSON (this should not be required)
-GET/POST Parameter extensions
-POST JSON extensions

 ## Filter Parameters

 Unless otherwise noted by **Path-only**, these filters are passed as query string, form, or JSON entity parameters.
 Query and form parameters should use comma-separated string values.
 JSON entity parameters should use JSON Arrays.